camunda/camunda-docs-static/get-started/content/bpmn20/install.md

     name: "Download and Installation"
     parent: "get-started-pa"
     identifier: "get-started-pa-install"
-    pre: "Install Camunda BPM Platform and Camunda Modeler on your machine."
+    pre: "Install the Camunda BPM Platform and Camunda Modeler on your machine."

 ---

-First you need to setup your development environment and install Camunda BPM Platform and Camunda Modeler.
+First you need to set up your development environment and install the Camunda BPM Platform and Camunda Modeler.

 # Prerequisites